-My research interests include immigration policy, political representation, race & ethnic politics, and American voter behavior.
+My research is focused on how to increase civic and political engagement.
 I am especially interested in how campaigns and non-partisan groups can use data science to increase turnout among minority and low propensity voters.
+My research also explores how groups can use technological tools to encourage political activists to run for local office.

-I teach Research Design and Applications for Data and Analysis (W201) in the Master of Information and Data Science (MIDS) program.
+I teach the research design fundamentals class (Research Design and Applications for Data and Analysis, W201) in the Master of Information and Data Science (MIDS) program.

 Recent courses taught